alexrmelnick/HP-16C-Compiler-and-VoyagerC/docs/Saturnine_Assembler.md

 - Example: `FLOAT 2`; `3`: DISPLAY == 3.00
 - Example: `FLOAT .`; `300`: DISPLAY == 3.000000 02 (== 3.000000 * 10^2)

-The value in the initial display will be Y*2^X, where Y and X are the integer values stored in the Y and X registers.
-This means that integers can be converted to floating point numbers by setting the X register to 0.
-- Example: `3`; `ENTER`; `2`; `FLOAT 2`: X == 2, Y == 3, Display 12.00 (== 3 * 2^2 == 3 * 4 == 12)

-On converting to floating point mode, the stack and the LAST X registers are cleared.
-The I register and the storage registers are not affected.
-The complement mode is maintained, but not in use.

 Numbers can be entered in scientific notion using the `EEX` button to set the exponent.
 - Example: `FLOAT 2`; `3`; `EEX`; `2`: DISPLAY == 300.00
 - Example: `FLOAT .`; `3`; `EEX`; `2`: DISPLAY == 3.000000 02 (== 3.000000 * 10^2)

-Internally, the HP-16C stores floating point numbers with a 10 digit mantissa and a 2 digit exponent.
+Internally, the HP-16C stores floating point numbers with a 10 digit mantissa and a 2 digit exponent (#.### ### ### * 2 ^##).
 This means that the HP-16C can store floats between +/- 9.999999999 * 10^99.
 Results of calculations with values larger or smaller than these limits will cause an out-of-range error (flag 5 / `G` annunciator) with X <- +/- +/- 9.999999999 * 10^99.
 The smallest value that can be stored is 1.000000000 * 10^-99.
 Any values smaller than this will be rounded to 0.

+The value in the initial display will be Y*2^X, where Y and X are the integer values stored in the Y and X registers.
+This means that integers can be converted to floating point numbers by setting the X register to 0.
+Returning to integer mode will not convert the floating point number back to an integer.
+The X and Y registers will be set to values such that X * 2^Y == the floating point number previously displayed.
+- Example: `3`; `ENTER`; `2`; `FLOAT 2`: X == 2, Y == 3, Display 12.00 (== 3 * 2^2 == 3 * 4 == 12)

+On converting to floating point mode, the stack and the LAST X registers are cleared.
+The I register and the storage registers are not affected.
+The complement mode is maintained, but not in use.
+On returning to integer mode, the registers are not cleared (note that they will not be converted to integers either).
+However, the X and Y registers will be altered as described above.

+Floating point mode has a word size of `56-bit`.
+This means an absolute maximum of 29 floating point values can be stored in memory, assuming no program is loaded.
+Returning to integer mode maintains this word `56-bit` size.

 ### Memory
 **WIP**